 Chili oil, homemade garlic chili sauce, XO sauce, ginger scallion sauce and sweet & sour sauce are an essential condiment in Asian cuisine, especially in Chinese cuisine.
-This homemade Chinese chili oil is great to serve with noodles, dumplings, pan fried buns and for stir fry dishes like mapo tofu and ma yi shang shu.
+This homemade Chinese chili oil is great to serve with noodles, dumplings, pan fried buns and for stir fry dishes like mapo tofu, cashew shrimp and ma yi shang shu.
 Also, this homemade Chinese chili oil recipe is simple yet delicious and aromatic!
 Let’s learn how to make Chinese Sichuan style chili oil with step by step photos and a video.

 What is Chinese chili oil?

+Chinese chili oil is a condiment and popular in Chinese cuisine.
 There are different ways and ingredients to make chili oil.
 Various areas of China, people called them slightly different such as yóu pō là zǐ (油潑辣子 splash hot oil on chili peppers), là yóu (辣油 spicy oil), hóng yóu (紅油 red oil) and là jiāo yóu (辣椒油 chili pepper oil).

 This homemade Chinese chili oil recipe I am going to share is a Chinese Sichuan style chili oil because Sichuan peppercorns are used which have a numb spiciness.
-And, this homemade chili oil sauce tastes much better than store bought brands because of the aroma from the spices.
-Also, it is great to use it for mapo tofu and ma yi shang shu dishes which gives more flavor and spicy kick to the dishes.
+And, this homemade Sichuan chili oil sauce tastes much better than store bought brands because of the aroma from other spices infused into the oil first.
+Then, add garlic, chili peppers and seasonings to finish up this beautiful and flavorful chili oil.

 - Wait until oil is hot around 350 F. You can use a wooden chopstick to test if the oil is hot enough.
 When you see some little bubbles around the chopstick, it means the oil is hot enough.